sguldemond/homelab/JOURNEY.md

 Jenkins is running, but the Tailscale domain is not working yet.
 Maybe something to do with the port.
 Should add an Ingress instead, I like that approach, because it shows the URL in from kubectl/k9s.

+---

+Getting Jenkins pipeline working, starting of with manually adding it via the Web UI.